xiaorudong/Escort/vignettes/shiny_vignette.md

 ### Downstream Analysis
 #### Input:
-Customize your dimension reduction by choosing techniques like UMAP, MDS, or TSNE.
-Specify the number of highly variable genes and input the number of clusters in the dataset based on prior knowledge.
+Customize your dimension reduction by choosing techniques like UMAP, MDS, or TSNE and specify the number of highly variable genes.
 By default, Escort utilizes Slingshot for trajectory fitting.
 #### Output:
 **Visualization** <br/>
 Visualize the embedding and trajectory on the left.<br/>